wolakec/magento-api-xmlrpc/README.md

-# Magento SOAP API Wrapper
+# Magento XMLRPC API Wrapper

 This wrapper lets you talk to Magento via SOAP.
 This is the most reliable and up to date magento wrapper, with lots of bug fixes.